pravega/pravega/documentation/src/docs/controller-service.md

 The following are the Transaction Related metadata records:

-   - **Active Transactions**: Each new Transaction is created in the a transactions table created for each epoch in the stream.
+   - **Active Transactions**: Each new Transaction is created in the a transactions table created for each epoch in the Stream.
 The metadata for each Transaction is stored in an object called *Active Transaction Record*.
 Once a Transaction is completed, it is moved to a global table for _Completed Transaction_ and its active transaction record is removed.